HacKanCuBa/blake2signer/CONTRIB.md

 If the linter complains about *code too complex*, run `inv cc -c` (or the long expression `inv cyclomatic-complexity --complex`) for more information.

+Create a changelog fragment using `scriv create` and write a short description of your changes in the correct category (added, changed, fixed, etc.).

 Your PR must include the necessary docstrings and unit tests so that coverage remains 100%.

 ### Releasing new versions